-The best natural gas grills won’t leave you hanging with no fuel.
-These grills tie directly into your home’s natural gas supply, offering a constant source of fuel to prevent last-minute trips to the local propane swap.
-They’re clean, convenient, and easy to use.
-One just might be the best grill for your backyard cookouts.
+The best natural gas grills won’t leave you hanging with no fuel as they tie directly into your home’s natural gas supply, offering a constant source of fuel to prevent last-minute trips to the local propane swap.
+Check through our picks for some of the best natural gas grills on the market to level up your next backyard cookout.

 - BEST OVERALL: Weber Genesis II E-315 3-Burner Natural Gas Grill

 - BEST BUDGET: Dyna-Glo Premier 5-Burner Natural Gas Grill

 - BEST FOR BEGINNERS: Dyna-Glo Premier 2-Burner Natural Gas Grill

 - BEST COMPACT: Weber Spirit II E-310 3-Burner Natural Gas Grill

 - BEST BUILT-IN: Bull Outdoor Products 26039 Natural Gas Outlaw Grill

 - BEST WITH ROTISSERIE: Weber Summit 7270001 S-470 Stainless-Steel Grill

 What to Consider When Choosing the Best Natural Gas Grill

 The best natural gas grills aren’t so different from traditional gas grills.
 They light in a similar manner and are just as easy to maintain and use.
 But there are few points to understand before cooking with them.